Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: PCE Analysis

 Therefore, the optimal value of the parameter $\alpha$ must be sufficiently large to ensure that the variables are properly binarized and that the resulting solution satisfies the constraint, while at the same time avoiding stalling of optimization in flat regions of the landscape.
 The original PCE paper suggests that the parameter $\alpha$ scales as $\alpha \sim n^{k/2}$, where $n$ denotes the number of qubits and $k$ the number of Pauli operators per Pauli string.
 In this experiments we have used $k=2$.
-Table~\ref{tab: alpha_performance} reports the performance of the algorithm for two representative values of $\alpha$: the value suggested in the original work, $\alpha \sim n^{k/2} \sim n \sim 4$, and a significantly larger value, $\alpha = 100$.
-In terms of the constraint success ratio $\varepsilon_c$, the smaller value $\alpha = 4$ performs substantially worse than $\alpha = 100$ as the size increases.
-This can be directly attributed to the insufficient binarization, much lower than 100.
-However, when evaluating the cut size, larger values of $\alpha$ do not systematically lead to improved solutions.
-In fact, $\alpha = 100$ yields slightly worse cut sizes in most cases, with the exception of the 18-node graph, where the resulting cut size is approximately twice that obtained for $\alpha = 4$.
+Since the instances studied here are encoded in only 3 to 5 qubits, this prescription yields $\alpha \sim n \sim 4$, which coincides with the leftmost point of Figures~\ref{fig: alpha performance with SLSQP} and~\ref{fig: alpha performance with nelder mead}.
+At that value the constraint success ratio is clearly worse than the one attained around $\alpha \sim 100$, showing that the scaling suggested for the unconstrained problem is not an adequate choice once a constraint has to be enforced.
 In summary, $\alpha$ constitutes a critical hyperparameter in the PCE algorithm.
 While strong binarization seems to be a necessary condition for satisfying the constraint, it is not sufficient.